practicusai/docs/docs/tutorial/model.md

 _This section requires a Practicus AI Cloud Worker.
 Please visit the [introduction to Cloud Workers](worker-node-intro.md) section of this tutorial to learn more._

+- You can use Practicus AI for both supervised and unsupervised learning.
+- Hint: In supervised learning, your dataset is labeled, and you know what you want to predict.
+In unsupervised learning, your dataset is unlabeled, and you don't know what to do.
+But with Practicus AI, you can switch from unsupervised to supervised learning.

 ## Loading Insurance dataset

 - Open _Explore_ tab